Old World Christmas markets

 Named for the Christ child, the markets traditionally start on the first Sunday of Advent, with shoppers warming up with hot spiced wine while browsing at garland-draped timber kiosks.

 Many include parades, especially the traditional children's lantern procession.
-There's always live music, and you can usually count on getting a cup of warm Glühwein to sip and a cone of sugared almonds to munch while shopping.
+There's always live music from bands and choirs, and you can usually count on getting a cup of warm Glühwein to sip and a cone of sugared almonds to munch while shopping.

 Nov.
-20-Dec.
+15-Dec.
 24, Christkindlmarket in Chicago.
 This is the most authentic market, with many German vendors bringing over Old World toys, ornaments and sweets to sell in their timber booths in Daley Plaza.

-Food also is authentic — currywurst, potato pancakes, pretzels — with ingredients often brought from
+Food also is authentic — currywurst, potato pancakes, soft pretzels — with ingredients often brought from Germany.

 The marked can be quite crowded, so try to go in the morning.
-It runs from Thanksgiving to Christmas Eve; check the schedule for the Children's Lantern Parade is Dec.
+The Children's Lantern Parade is Dec.
 4, and there are musical performances and/or visits from the Christkind nearly every day.

 For more, see Chicago at Christmas.